sumcumo/vue-datepicker/docs/guide/Integrations/README.md

 const app = createApp({})

 app.directive('cleave', {
-  inserted(el, binding) {
+  mounted(el, binding) {
-    // If the bound element is not an input field search for one
+    // If the bound element is not an input field, search for one.
-    // this is for cases where the input is inside a wrapper if (el.tagName !== 'INPUT') {
+    // This is for cases where the input is inside a wrapper if (el.tagName !== 'INPUT') {
       el = el.querySelector('input')
     }